What is prior authorization?

 For prior authorization requests handled by BCBSIL:

-There are two ways to initiate your request.
+There are different ways to initiate your request.

 - Online – Registered Availity users may use Availity’s Authorizations tool (HIPAA-standard 278 transaction).
 For instructions, refer to the Availity Authorizations User Guide .